Guide: Making parsers fast

 - When the number of alternatives is small

-Push work into handler-level operations
+Push work into bulk operations

-let parse_list () = (* using combinators *) Parseff.sep_by (fun () -> int_of_string (Parseff.take_while1 is_digit ~label:"digit")) (fun () -> Parseff.char ',') ()
+let parse_list () = (* using combinators *) Parseff.sep_by (fun () -> int_of_string (Parseff.take_while ~at_least:1 is_digit ~label:"digit")) (fun () -> Parseff.char ',') ()

 let parse_list () = (* runs the entire scan in one operation *) Parseff.sep_by_take is_whitespace ',' is_digit |> List.map int_of_string